Chinese Tones

 History

-Tonal phonology is ancient in Chinese languages; Old Chinese may have had consonantal distinctions that were later reanalyzed as tonal contrasts as final consonants were lost.
-Proto-Chinese had four tonal categories that developed differently across Chinese language groups, which is why Cantonese (6–9 tones) and Mandarin (4 tones) differ.
+• Old Chinese tonogenesis.
+Old Chinese may have had consonantal distinctions (final consonants, laryngeal features) that were reanalyzed as tonal contrasts as final consonants were lost.

 Common Misconceptions

-• “You can get the meaning from context without tones” — While some contexts reduce ambiguity, incorrect tones mark speech as foreign and cause real comprehension failures
+While some contexts reduce ambiguity, incorrect tones mark speech as strongly foreign, cause real comprehension failures, and are extremely difficult to correct once fossilized.

 Criticisms

-• Many beginner courses treat tones as a secondary concern after vocabulary and grammar; acquiring vocabulary without correct tones leads to deeply fossilized tonal errors that are very difficult to correct later
+• Tonal deferral in pedagogy: Many beginner courses treat tones as a secondary concern after vocabulary and grammar; acquiring vocabulary without correct tones leads to deeply fossilized tonal errors that are very difficult to correct later.

 Social Media Sentiment